arx-research/libhalo/docs/desktop-cli.md

 ## Note

+You can specify `--output json` to get the command output in the JSON format.
+By default, the `halocli` will use JavaScript pretty printed format.

 Please review [documentation of the available commands (HaLo Command Set)](/docs/halo-command-set.md) to find out more details about the available commands.
 Please note that the CLI commands are invoked slightly differently, please review the CLI help for the details about command invocation.